 - Decreased muscle mass in the legs

-If you suspect your dog has hip dysplasia, make an appointment with your veterinarian.
+If you suspect your dog has a hip joint problem like hip dysplasia, make an appointment with your veterinarian.
 They will conduct a physical examination where he or she will move your dog’s hind legs and monitor the joints for grinding or rubbing.
 The vet will also ask whether any injuries have contributed to the problem and ask you to explain the symptoms and when they first appeared.

 The veterinarian may also conduct a blood test to identify inflammation signals and will take X-rays of your dog’s hip area for final diagnosing.
-The X-ray will help the veterinarian determine the severity of the hip dysplasia, which will guide the treatment plan.
+The X-ray will help the veterinarian determine the severity, which will guide the treatment plan.

-If your pup is displaying symptoms of pain, including having trouble changing positions or whimpering during certain activities, try giving him or her non-steroidal anti-inflammatory drugs (NSAIDs).
+If your pup is displaying symptoms of joint discomfort, including having trouble changing positions or whimpering during certain activities, try giving him or her non-steroidal anti-inflammatory drugs (NSAIDs).
 Medications like Rimadyl, Previcox, and Deramaxx are good options.
-Don’t give your pup human pain medications.
+Don’t give your pup human discomfort medications.
 And make sure you talk to your veterinarian about proper dosing before using the NSAIDs listed above.

 Exercise and Physical Therapy